 Patients may reside in their own home or in a facility.
 The Organization contracts with nursing homes to provide room and board services to its Medicaid patients.
 In most states, the Organization is obligated to bill Medicaid and to pay the nursing facility for their room and board services for those Medicaid eligible patients.
 Medicaid pays the Company 95% of the facility specific daily rate less the patient's liability amount.
 The Organization pays the nursing facility 100% of the Medicaid daily rate less the patient's liability amount.
 This transaction creates a performance obligation in that the Organization is facilitating room and board being delivered to the patient.
-As a result, the 5% net expense is recognized as a contra-revenue account under ASC 606 in the accompanying statement of operations and changes in net assets for the year ended December 31, 2019.
-Prior to the adoption of ASC 606, Medicaid nursing home costs were offset by Medicaid nursing home reimbursements, and the net amount was included in purchased services in the accompanying statement of operations and changes in net assets for the year ended December 31, 2018.
+As a result, the 5% net expense is recognized as a contra-revenue account under ASC 606 in the accompanying statements of operations and changes in net assets.
+In 2020, the Medicaid nursing home costs totaled \$1,618,904 while nursing home reimbursement totaled \$1,422,007.
 In 2019, the Medicaid nursing home costs totaled \$1,953,366 while nursing home reimbursement totaled \$1,927,280.
-In 2018, the Medicaid nursing home costs totaled \$1,405,477 while nursing home reimbursement totaled \$1,405,532.